 Meet the maker, creator and artist behind Papershades "the power of paper", Ros Freeborn.
 Using an innovative technique, Ros turned her paper collage work into something that can be experienced and enjoyed by all.

-Here at Obby, we wanted to sit down with Ros and find out more about her process and how she started.
+Here at Obby, we wanted to sit down with Ros and find out more about her story, her process and how she started.

-So in a nutshell, what you do and what you teach?
+So in a nutshell, what you do and what do you teach?

 I’m a paper collage artist and I found a way to turn my paper collage art and designs into paper lampshades.
 I run workshops, mainly in my studio but sometimes at events, showing people how to use paper collage to create their own design.
 I then print each person’s design, on the spot, onto special Papershades paper and everyone goes home with a fabulous and totally original paper lampshade.